Genesis1231/eva/app/utils/prompt/instructions.md

 Step 4: Verbal Response:
 - Craft a human-like verbal response.
 No emojis.
-- Include appropriate capitalization, ellipsis and punctuations if I want to express emotions.
+- Include appropriate capitalization, ellipsis and exclamation if I want to express emotions.
 - If action is planned, inform the user about the action and remove questions in the verbal response.